6 Vlog Background Ideas For Your YouTube Videos

 6. Shoot video on location

-Being a Dane, I couldn’t resist making a bit of noise about our wonderful capital Copenhagen.
-Here are travel vloggers Dave and Deb from The Planet D visiting Copenhagen and, of course, filming ‘on location’.
+Being a Dane, I couldn’t resist discussing our wonderful capital Copenhagen.
+Here are travel vloggers Dave and Deb from The Planet D, who are visiting Copenhagen and filming ‘on location.’

 Depending on what type of videos you create, another perfectly viable option is to have an ever-changing background—that is to say, you can shoot on location.

-If your projects are scripted or typically involve interacting with the public, then simply filming in your home office in front of a solid backdrop won’t be sufficient for your needs.
+If your projects are scripted or typically involve interacting with the public, simply filming in your home office in front of a solid backdrop won’t suit your needs.
 This is a given if, say, you’re a travel vlogger.

-Sometimes shooting on location can be challenging, especially if there are lots of pedestrians, loud noises nearby, or if other external factors arise that are outside of your control.
+Sometimes, shooting on location can be challenging, especially if there are many pedestrians or loud noises nearby or if other external factors arise that are outside of your control.

 Final Thoughts: Decide if you want a natural or ‘artificial’ background for your YouTube video

-Ultimately, the choice between “natural” or “unnatural” backgrounds is largely stylistic, but it should be based on the type of video content you plan to produce.
+Choosing between “natural” or “unnatural” backgrounds is largely stylistic, but it should be based on the video content you plan to produce.

 Leave a Comment